 Next go to the URI Manipulation tab and click on Add Regex.
 The screen below shows the regex values used for the compliance test.
+These entries were necessary to strip the preceding e.164 "+" sign from SIP messaging being sent to the service provider.
 Enter the following: